Management's Discussion and Analysis of Financial Condition and Results of Operations

 The company pays dividends on each share of the mandatory convertible preferred stock on a cumulative basis at an annual rate of 6.25% on the initial liquidation preference of $100 per share (equivalent to $6.25 per share per year).
 Dividends accrue and accumulate from the date of issuance and, to the extent the company has lawfully available funds to pay dividends and the company's Board of Directors or an authorized committee of the Board of Directors declares a dividend payable, the company will pay dividends on March 1, June 1, September 1 and December 1 of each year prior to March 1, 2014 in cash and on March 1, 2014 or any earlier conversion date in cash, shares of the company's common stock, or a combination thereof, at the company's election.
 The annualized dividend on the mandatory convertible preferred stock is approximately $16.2 million until conversion.

-On June 23, 2011, the company entered into a new, five-year, secured revolving credit facility to replace the company's $150 million U.S. trade accounts receivable securitization facility that terminated on that date.
-The new credit agreement provides for loans and letters of credit up to an aggregate amount of $150 million (with a limit on letters of credit of $100 million).
-The prior accounts receivable securitization facility had not provided for letters of credit.
-Borrowing limits under the new credit agreement are based upon the amount of eligible U.S. accounts receivable.
-At December 31, 2011, the company had no borrowings and $29.8 million of letters of credit outstanding under the facility.
-At December 31, 2011, availability under the facility was $85.8 million net of letters of credit issued.
+In June 2011, the company entered into a five-year secured revolving credit facility which provides for loans and letters of credit up to an aggregate amount of $150 million (with a limit on letters of credit of $100 million).
+Borrowing limits under the credit agreement are based upon the amount of eligible U.S. accounts receivable.
+At December 31, 2012, the company had no borrowings and $26.3 million of letters of credit outstanding under the facility.
+At December 31, 2012, availability under the facility was $94.7 million net of letters of credit issued.
 Borrowings under the facility will bear interest based on short-term rates.
 The credit agreement contains customary representations and warranties, including that there has been no material adverse change in the company's business, properties, operations or financial condition.
 It also contains financial covenants requiring the company to maintain a minimum fixed charge coverage ratio and, if the company's consolidated cash plus availability under the credit facility falls below $130 million, a maximum secured leverage ratio.
 The credit agreement allows the company to pay dividends on its preferred stock unless the company is in default and to, among other things, repurchase its equity, prepay other debt, incur other debt or liens, dispose of assets and make acquisitions, loans and investments, provided the company complies with certain requirements and limitations set forth in the agreement.
-Events of default include non-payment, failure to perform covenants, materially incorrect representations and warranties, change of control and default under other debt aggregating at least $50 million.
+Events of default include non-payment, failure to comply with covenants, materially incorrect representations and warranties, change of control and default under other debt aggregating at least $50 million.
 The credit facility is guaranteed by Unisys Holding Corporation, Unisys NPL, Inc. and any future material domestic subsidiaries.
-The facility is secured on a first priority basis by certain assets of Unisys Corporation and the subsidiary guarantors consisting primarily of the U.S. trade accounts receivable of Unisys Corporation.
-It is secured on a junior basis (to the senior secured notes due 2014 and 2015) by the other assets of Unisys Corporation and the subsidiary guarantors, other than certain excluded assets.
+The facility is secured by the assets of Unisys Corporation and the subsidiary guarantors, other than certain excluded assets.
 The company may elect to prepay or terminate the credit facility without penalty.

-As described in Note 16 of the Notes to Consolidated Financial Statements, in 2012, the company expects to make cash contributions of approximately $241 million to its worldwide defined benefit pension plans, which is comprised of $98 million primarily for non-U.S. defined benefit pension plans and $143 million for the company's U.S. qualified defined benefit pension plan.
+As described in Note 16 of the Notes to Consolidated Financial Statements, in 2013, the company expects to make cash contributions of $146.3 million to its worldwide defined benefit pension plans, which is comprised of $111.8 million primarily for non-U.S. defined benefit pension plans and $34.5 million for the company's U.S. qualified defined benefit pension plan.

 The company has exposure to interest rate risk from its short-term and long-term debt.
 In general, the company's long-term debt is fixed rate and, to the extent it has any, its short-term debt is variable rate.
 See Note 9 of the Notes to Consolidated Financial Statements for components of the company's long-term debt.
 The company believes that the market risk assuming a hypothetical 10% increase in interest rates would not be material to the fair value of these financial instruments, or the related cash flows, or future results of operations.